-Signal Direction Clock Domain Description dl <n>txulpsesc</n> Input txclkesc This active-High sig cause the lane mode state.
-The lane mode txrequestesc is deas s of txtriggeresc[3:0] are Low when dl <n>txtriggeresc[3:0]</n> Input txclkesc txrequestesc to cause across the lane inter module, the same bi remains asserted un the Stop state, which deasserted at the tra Only one bit of txtrig time, and only when Low.
-High signals is asserted with se the associated trigger to be sent connect.
+Signal Direction Clock Domain Description dl <n>txulpsesc</n> Input txclkesc This active-High sig cause the lane mod state.
+The lane mod txrequestesc is deas s of txtriggeresc[3:0] are Low when dl <n>txtriggeresc[3:0]</n> Input txclkesc txrequestesc to cause across the lane inter- module, the same bi- remains asserted un- the Stop state, whice deasserted at the tra- Only one bit of txtri- time, and only where Low.
+High signals is asserted with se the associated trigger to be sent rconnect.
 In the receiving lane t of rxtriggeresc is then asserted and til the lane interconnect returns to h happens when txrequestesc is dl <n>txdataesc[7:0]</n> Input txclkesc in low-power data t Escape mode data to be transmitted ransmission mode.
 The signal esc[0] is transmitted first.
 Data is dl <n>txvalidesc</n> Input txclkesc Escape Mode Transmit Data Valid.
 This active-High signal indicates that the protocol is driving valid data on txdataesc[7:0] to be transmitted.
-The lane module accepts the data when txrequestesc, txvalidesc and txreadyesc are all active on the same rising txclkesc clock edge. dl <n>txreadyesc</n> Output txclkesc accepted by the land nit Ready. nal indicates that txdataesc[7:0] is e module to be serially transmitted. n rising edges of txclkesc.
+The lane module accepts the data when txrequestesc, txvalidesc and txreadyesc are all active on the same rising txclkesc clock edge. dl <n>txreadyesc</n> Output txclkesc Escape Mode Transmit Ready.
+This active-High signal indicates that txdataesc[7:0] is accepted by the lane module to be serially transmitted. txreadyesc is valid on rising edges of txclkesc.